Q:

 A:

 The difference between chemical reagent RT and PT is also reflected in its technical parameters.
-The chemical reagent RT usually has good temperature stability and long-term stability, and is suitable for long-term use and storage.
-The chemical reagent PT needs to be used at a specific point temperature, and usually has a higher precision control ability, but the use range is limited.
+The chemical reagent RT usually has good temperature stability and prolonged stability, and is suitable to prolonged consumption and storage.
+The chemical reagent PT needs to be applied at a specific point temperature, and usually has a higher precision manage ability, however the consumption range is limited.
+But Applicable Scenarios

-the difference between chemical reagents RT and PT is mainly reflected in temperature control and application scenarios.
-The chemical reagent RT is suitable for use at room temperature, while the chemical reagent PT needs to be used at a specific point temperature.
-Choosing the appropriate reagent type can ensure the accuracy and stability of the experiment.
-In actual operation, you can refer to the reagent instructions to select a suitable temperature and use scenario.
+the difference between chemical reagents RT and PT is mainly reflected in temperature manage and consumption scenarios.
+The chemical reagent RT is suitable to consumption at room temperature, while the chemical reagent PT needs to be applied at a specific point temperature.
+Choosing the appropriate reagent type is able to ensure the accuracy and stability of the experiment.
+Additionally In actual operation, you is able to refer to the reagent instructions to select a suitable temperature and consumption scenario.

 Get a Free Quote